QuantEcon/lecture-python.myst/lectures/mix_model.md

     return sample['α']
 ```

-The following code displays Bayesian posteriors for $\alpha$ at various history lengths.
+The following code generates the graph below that displays Bayesian posteriors for $\alpha$ at various history lengths.

 ```{code-cell} ipython3